ACampanario/advent2024/Documentation/CakePHP-JWT.md

 </script>
 ```

-### 4.- We create the node server, for example in: node/app.js
+### 4.- Create the node server, for example in: node/app.js

 You can check the authentication in the function by using jsonwebtoken.verify for the token received and the secret JWT_SECRET which is the same as the one used when the token was generated.